-Article 5

-Measurement methods
+Article 6 Measurement methods

-The information to be provided pursuant to Articles 3 and 4 shall be obtained by reliable, accurate and reproducible measurement and calculation methods, which take into account the recognised state-of-the-art measurement and calculation methods, as set out in Annex II.
+The information to be provided pursuant to Articles 3 and 4 shall be obtained by reliable, accurate and reproducible measurement and calculation methods, which take into account the recognised state-of-the-art measurement and calculation methods set out in Annex II.

-Article 6 Verification procedure for market surveillance purposes
+Article 7 Verification procedure for market surveillance purposes

-Member States shall apply the procedure laid down in Annex IX when assessing the conformity of the light sources.
+Member States shall apply the verification procedure laid down in Annex IX to this Regulation when performing the market surveillance checks referred to in Article 8(3) of Regulation (EU) 2017/1369.